 Ethnologia Fennica has implemented the label for peer-reviewed scholarly publications of the Federation of Finnish Learned Societies and is committed to follow the guidelines for the label.
 More information about the label.

 In order to ensure a blind review process, the authors are asked to follow the given instructions.
-Editorials, review articles, book reviews, conference reports and other material are assessed by the editorial board.
+Editorials, review articles, book reviews, conference reports and other material are assessed by the editorial team.

 - Article manuscripts are mainly sought through open calls for abstracts.
 The editor-in-chief together with the editorial board of Ethnologia Fennica first processes the abstracts and names the editor(s) in charge for each provisionally accepted manuscript.
 The editors can make preliminary suggestions to the author before the manuscript is forwarded to the peer reviewers.

 - The author is informed of the acceptance/rejection of his/her abstract within the timelines announced in the call for abstracts.

 - The editor-in-chief/editors in charge request two persons to assess and write a statement on the manuscript.

 - The reviewers are PhD-level researchers or other experts, external to the editorial board and independent in relation to the manuscript to be reviewed.

 - The invited reviewer cannot be the author’s relative/supervisor/colleague, nor may he/she have co-authored a publication with the author within the last three years.

 - The review process is carried out anonymously, but the manuscript and the reviewers’ contact information are archived for possible future need.